Damages Based Agreements: Zuberi v Lexlaw Limited

-Lexlaw Limited issues proceedings to recover their unpaid fees.
+Lexlaw Limited issued proceedings to recover their unpaid fees.
 In July 2020, HHJ Prafitt ruled that the termination clause did not mean that Damages Based Agreements were unenforceable.
-This ruling was also upheld by the Court of Appeal in January 2021, stating that a termination clause in Damages Based Agreements is permissible and does not mean that the agreement is unenforceable, ruling in favour of Lewlaw Limited.
+This ruling was also upheld by the Court of Appeal in January 2021, stating that a termination clause in Damages Based Agreements is permissible and does not mean that the agreement is unenforceable, ruling in favour of Lexlaw Limited.

 Lord Justice Coulson held the following:

 - … “damages-based agreement” should be given a narrow meaning.
 It is the agreement between the parties relating to the payment as defined in the Regulations, namely that “part of the sum recovered in respect of the claim or damages awarded that the client agrees to pay the representative”.
 Other elements of the agreement between the Solicitor and the Client, such as at which of the solicitors’ offices the work will be done, or the level of expenses incurred (which is expressly excluded from the payment as defined) or, as in this case, the termination provisions, have nothing to do with the payment as defined in the Regulations, and are therefore not part of the DBA itself.